Author: Gaurav Rajadhyax

 Bringing quality high density living to a quiet suburban street, the Essendon 1 Apartments are situated just a short stroll from retailers and businesses on Keilor Road.
 The area serves as a residential bridging zone, where the local commercial and retail hub meets suburbia.

 The building’s confident three-storey form is articulated through neutral render, clean lines and rhythmic screens made of fine timber fins.
 Drawing inspiration from the look and feel of surrounding homes, this palette embeds the architectural contribution within its suburban context.
-Beyond aesthetic value, we also make a conscious effort to keep specified materials local, to reduce embodied energy as well as the impact of longer lead times in the construction phase.
+Beyond aesthetic value, we also make a conscious effort to keep specified materials local, reducing embodied energy as well as the impact of longer lead times in the construction phase.

 Softened by integrated street-facing landscaping, the low-rise building makes for a sensitive addition to the neighbourhood.
 An internal courtyard provides a green respite within the building, allowing natural light and air to penetrate the complex.
-While this sacrifices a portion of liveable floorspace to public use, we see that inner city properties particularly benefit from the inclusion of landscaped recreational space on site, to increase overall liveability and encourage organic interaction.
+While this sacrifices a portion of liveable floor space to public use, we see that inner-city properties particularly benefit from the inclusion of landscaped recreational space on-site, to increase overall liveability and encourage organic interaction.

 Inside, a range of 1, 2 and 3 bedroom apartments are designed to appeal to diverse homeowner needs, featuring ample inbuilt storage, sizeable living space and abundant access to natural light.
-Of the 40 homes on site, the 12 ground floor apartments offer spacious green yards, extending liveable floor space while providing similar outdoor amenity to a standalone home.
-Here, the efficacy of space underpins every design decision, exploring ways to optimise functionality and deliver a considered solution for stakeholders and occupants in a building which capably serves the needs of a growing community.
+Of the 40 homes on-site, the 12 ground floor apartments offer spacious green yards, extending liveable floor space while providing similar outdoor amenity to a standalone home.
+Here, the efficacy of space underpins every design decision, exploring ways to optimise functionality and deliver a considered solution for stakeholders and occupants in a building that capably serves the needs of a growing community.

-Situated alongside multi residential addresses on a busy inner city road, the Essendon 2 Apartments illustrate the potential for apartment buildings to become exemplary civic hubs, where a sense of community can be fostered through inclusive, efficient design.
+Situated alongside multi-residential addresses on a busy inner-city road, the Essendon 2 Apartments illustrate the potential for apartment buildings to become exemplary civic hubs, where a sense of community can be fostered through inclusive, efficient design.

-Comprising 48 apartments in a range of 1, 2 and 3 bedroom configurations, the building is designed to comfortably accommodate a broad cross section of homeowners and lifestyles.
+Comprising 48 apartments in a range of 1, 2 and 3 bedroom configurations, the building is designed to comfortably accommodate a broad cross-section of homeowners and lifestyles.
 Our approach achieves efficiency by developing a selection of intelligent, simply produced apartment typologies to enable minimal construction costs and time.